Warrior Combat Arts

-Students will begin to build a solid foundation by learning the basics of fighting, along with an introduction of the over-all system.
+Students will begin to build a solid foundation by learning the basics of fighting, along with an introduction of the overall system.
 Proper body mechanics helps to minimize the risk of injury and utilizes basic physics to increase leverage and strength.
 Foot and hand drills focus on repetition of movements to improve coordination and agility.
 Students also learn to break falls and roll in response to their opponent's offensive moves.
 Basic kick drills help the student learn proper foot placement.
 These basic skills become the foundation of the system as the student begins to combine various movements.

 As students begin to gain confidence in their new-found techniques, they will incorporate close quarters combat skills.
-Close quarters combat skills is the primary focus of this system.
+Close quarters combat skills are the primary focus of this system.
 Students will learn open hand techniques as it allows the student to quickly and easily transition into other moves.
 Foot trappings are used to help the student gain control of their opponent's lower extremities.
 Lastly, joint locks and pressure points can be applied to help immobilize an opponent and are particularly effective for those who face opponents much larger and stronger.
 The student will now be able to demonstrate a more complex and elaborate series of moves.

 The last phase of this system is divided into two sections.
 Once the student has received their brown belt in this system, they will begin a year-long process to obtain their black belt.
 The student will begin by developing their Spirit Form.
 The Spirit Form is unique to each student as it allows them to use their creativity to express their individuality within the system.
 Students will receive assistance in discovering and developing their Spirit Form.